MajedJ/project-1-flixster/README.md

 ### Notes
 Describe any challenges encountered while building the app.

+The challenges that I have faced were mainly in the UI part of the project.
+For some reason the text box were not very easy to manipulate around, so I had to set most of the attributes manually.
+Other than, the walk through made everything easier and I didnt have any problem understanding the backend part of the project.
 ### Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing